An ETH-Tight FPT Algorithm for Rejection-Proof Set Packing with Applications to Kidney Exchange: A tight ETH lower bound for rejection-proof kidney exchange

 \section{A tight ETH lower bound for rejection-proof kidney exchange}

-We prove that the algorithm presented in \autoref{thm:fpt-algorithm} is an asymptotically optimal algorithm to solve RP-$d$-SP under the ETH for any~$d \geq 3$.
+We prove that the algorithm presented in \autoref{thm:fpt-algorithm} is asymptotically optimal to solve RP-$d$-SP under the ETH for any~$d \geq 3$.
 More strongly, we show that no faster algorithm exists for the problem RPKE-$3$ under the ETH, even when the input contains only two agents.
-To see that this is a stronger result, note that RP-$d$-SP strictly generalizes RPKE-$3$ when~$d \geq 3$.
-We show that the same holds for $c$-RPKE-$3$ for every~$c \geq 2$.
+To see that this is a stronger result, note that when~$d \geq 3$ the RP-$d$-SP problem strictly generalizes RPKE-$3$.
+The construction also yields a lower bound for $c$-RPKE-$3$ for every~$c \geq 2$.
 We use the ETH lower bound on \textsc{Subgraph Isomorphism} from \autoref{lem:subgraph-isomorphism} as starting point.

 \begin{lemma} Assuming the ETH, there is no integer $c \geq 2$ such that $c$-RPKE-$3$ is solvable in $2^{o(n \log n)}$ time, even when the input contains only two agents.
-The same holds for RPKE-$3$. \end{lemma} \begin{proof} Let $c \geq 2$ be arbitrary.
+The same lower bound applies to RPKE-$3$ with two agents. \end{lemma} \begin{proof} Let $c \geq 2$ be arbitrary.
 We prove the statement by a reduction from \textsc{Subgraph Isomorphism}.
 The resulting instance can serve as an input to both RPKE-$3$ and $c$-RPKE-$3$.
 First, we give the reduction after which we prove it is correct for both problems.
 A visual example of the reduction can be seen in \autoref{fig:eth-reduction}.

 Let~$(G,H)$ be an input for the \textsc{Subgraph Isomorphism} problem consisting of two graphs and let~$n_G := |V(G)|$ and~$n_H := |V(H)|$.
 We assume that~$n_H \leq n_G$, as~$(G, H)$ would trivially be a NO-instance otherwise.
 Now, we give our reduction by showing how to modify the input~$(G,H)$ to an input $(G', V_1', V_2', k)$ with two agents for RPKE-$3$ and $c$-RPKE-$3$.